 And this guy is just spouting unfounded rumors left and right and talking about things that really have nothing to do with the shooting at all, really.

-And that there were some buses of kids from Sandy Hook High School who were there at the bowling alley bowling while the shooting was taking place.
+One of the things he talks about is the idea that he went to a bowling alley and that there were some buses of kids from Sandy Hook High School who were there at the bowling alley bowling while the shooting was taking place.

-And I would say that whatever crime this guy is imagining from his younger days It doesn't match the scale of this crime.
+And I would say that whatever crime this guy is imagining from his younger days doesn't match the scale of this crime.

-It also doesn't match the severity, the amount of resources that were actually available in Newtown, those sorts of things, needing to ask for assistance from state police.
+It also doesn't match the severity, the amount of resources that were actually available in Newtown, those sorts of things needing to ask for assistance from state police.

 And the FBI obviously would be interested in the worst school shooting in American history at the time.

-So Larry Grathwalt was a Vietnam vet, but he's most well known as the guy who claimed that he had infiltrated the weather underground and uncovered a plot helmed by Bill Ayers and Bernadette Dorn to foment a cultural revolution in America.
+So Larry Grathwalt was a Vietnam vet, but he's most well known as the guy who claimed that he had infiltrated the Weather Underground and uncovered a plot helmed by Bill Ayers and Bernadette Dorn to foment a cultural revolution in America.

 Their plan was to take conservatives to re-education camps, and if they refused to get with the program, they would be killed.

-He claims that unnamed, but it's assumed to be Bill Ayers, members of the Weather Underground told him that they estimated that 25 million people were not just going to go along and get on board with what they were doing, presumably because they were diehard capitalists and thus would need to be killed.
+He claims that unnamed, but it's assumed to be Bill Ayers, members of the Weather Underground told him that they estimated that 25 million people were not just going to go along and get on board with what they were doing, presumably because they were die-hard capitalists and thus would need to be killed.

 Nothing that he's ever said about the Weather Underground or Bill Ayers has ever been supported by anything other than his claims.

-There's no evidence of any of this stuff, and since he was working as a mole for the FBI, it seems weird that none of this ever led to any real charges.
+And since he was working as a mole for the FBI, it seems weird that none of this ever led to any real charges.

 He was never wearing a wire.